Coping with the Stigma of Addiction: How to Feel Alright

 Addiction affects many people who make great contributions to society, to the community, their friends and family, and themselves.
 Look for some of their stories to gain their insight.

-You will soon see the beauty in the lives of people who suffer from substance use problems; they, and you, are more than this disease.
+You will soon see the beauty in the lives of people who suffer or suffered from substance use problems; they, and you, are more than this disease.

-Seek professional help in coping with the stigma of addiction
+Seek professional help on coping with the stigma of addiction